 Roam’s early team is among our industry’s pioneers, who built the first commercial exoskeletons to overcome the body's barriers.
 The invention of these early exoskeletons was the first major step in giving people the mobile lives they were meant to live.
 Now, we are ready to take the next step.
 We believe that exoskeletons are only as good as the number of people who can use them, and this belief guides our work.
-So our approach is fundamentally different.
-For the first time, exoskeletons will exist at the weight and cost required to go with you in the world.
+Our approach is fundamentally different; for the first time, exoskeletons will exist at the weight and cost required to go with you in the world.

 By changing everyday mobility, Roam presents a new chapter in expanding your physical boundaries, which enhances mobility and life in general.